How to turn any (and every) macaron into the ultimate celebratory dessert, a macaron cake! I used my Lemon Macaron recipe for this version!

 Lemon Macaron Shells

-Heat up a small pot of water on the stove to create a double boiler for the Swiss meringue.
-Whisk the egg whites and sugar in the bowl of a stand mixer over the double boiler until the sugar is fully dissolved and the egg whites are frothy (about 140F).
+- Heat up a small pot of water on the stove to create a double boiler for the Swiss meringue.
+Whisk the egg whites and granulated sugar in the bowl of a stand mixer over the double boiler until the sugar is fully dissolved and the egg whites are frothy (about 120F or 49C).

-Remove the mixture from the heat and use the whisk attachment, on high speed, to beat the egg whites and sugar just until stiff peaks form.
+- Remove the mixture from the heat and use the whisk attachment, on high speed, to beat the egg whites and sugar just until stiff peaks form, about 2 minutes.
 Add in the vanilla extract, lemon extract, and food coloring and mix for a few seconds, until they are fully incorporated.

-Use a piping bag fitted with a medium circle tip, pipe out two 4-5 inch circles onto a lined cookie sheet.
+- Use a piping bag fitted with a medium circle tip, pipe out two 4-5 inch circles per lined cookie sheet.
 Rap the tray on the counter a few times to remove any air bubbles from within the batter (use a toothpick to remove any air bubbles that are visible and won’t come out).

-Allow the cookies to rest on the baking sheet while preheating the oven to 300F.
+- Allow the cookies to rest on the baking sheet while preheating the oven to 300F (149C) conventional (no fan).
 Bake one tray at a time in the center of the oven for about 25 minutes.
 The macarons will darken in color slightly.

 Cream Cheese Frosting